Next: To solve

 are many in the literature.
 Instead I will show you how to

-find and in practice, because that's what you will
+in practice, because that's what you will

 need to do in order to solve equations like